 - fine semolina for dusting

 - Sea salt to finish

-- Put the flour, salt and yeast into the bowl of a freestanding electric mixer fitted with a dough hook.
+Put 500g strong white flour, 10g salt and a 7g sachet of instant yeast into the bowl of a freestanding electric mixer fitted with a dough hook.
 (Don’t put the salt directly on top of the yeast).
-Add the olive oil and three-quarters of the water and start to mix on a low speed.
+Add 2 tbsp olive oil and three-quarters of the water (265 ml) and start to mix on a low speed.
 As the dough starts to come together, add the remaining water very slowly, then mix for eight minutes on a medium speed.
-Add the rosemary, sage and thyme and mix for a further minute.
+Add 2 tsp chopped sage and 2 tsp chopped thyme and mix for a further minute.
 When ready, the dough will be very elastic and you should be able to stretch it away from the bowl.

-- Dust the work surface with flour and semolina mixed together.
+Dust the work surface with flour.
 Tip out the dough.
 It'll probably be quite loose - it's meant to be like this.
 Divide the dough in half.

 Here is the original recipe on the BBC website.